 Mortality Table, with separate rates for males and females and ages set back 1 year for males, with gender-specific mortality improvements projected to all future years after 2010 using Scale MP-2018.
-These are the same rates currently in use for Regular Class (other than K-12 School Instructional Personnel) members of the Florida Retirement System (FRS), as mandated by
+These are the same rates used for Regular Class (other than K-12 School Instructional Personnel) members of the Florida Retirement System (FRS) in their actuarial valuation as of July 1, 2023.
+Chapter 112.63(1)(f), Florida Statutes mandates the use of the same mortality tables used by FRS in either of the two most recently published FRS actuarial valuation reports.

-Chapter 112.63, Florida Statutes.